RareRuminare/rareruminare.github.io/_includes/clive/beef.md

 * Beef strips or stir-fry beef
 * Diced beef or stewing beef
 * Minced beef
-* Organ meats and stock bones are available apon request
+* Organ meats and stock bones are available upon request

 The whole box is portioned, bagged, clearly labelled and freezer-ready.

-Price: €280 (€14 per kg) including delivery.
+Price: €280 (€14 per kg) including local delivery.
+We courier meat boxes nationwide for an additional €30

 You can find out more about how our animals live and the beef is prepared [here](/blog/our-beef)